ylmzkaan/3DConnectedComponent/README.md

     import connectedComponent3D

 EXAMPLE:
-nOfComps, Labels = connectedComponent3D.main(array) function:
+numberOfConnectedComponents, connectedComponentLabels = connectedComponent3D.main(array)

-FURTHER EXPLANATION:
-This is the main function.
+Input arguments:

-Input arguments: array -> The array which the connected component algorithm will be applied.
+array -> The array which the connected component algorithm will be applied.
 This array should be binary and its type should be 3D numpy array (dtype=np.int).

 Returns:

-nOfComps -> This is the number of distinct components found within the input array.
+numberOfConnectedComponents -> This is the number of distinct components found within the input array.
 Its type is int.

-Labels -> This has the same dimensions with the input array.
-If an element belongs to background, then its label appears to be 0 in the
+connectedComponentLabels -> This has the same dimensions with the input array.
+If an element belongs to background, then its label appears to be 0 in the connectedComponentLabels array.
-Labels array.
 If an element belongs to a component, then its label becomes a non-zero integer.
 The label of an element which is located at array[z, y, x] is saved at Labels[z, y, x].

 BASIC FLOW OF THE ALGORITHM: